Grand Traverse County

 Project Description

-In conjunction with TART Trails, Garfield Township, and the city of Traverse City, Grand Traverse County hired Prein&Newhof to provide preliminary and geotechnical design, topographic surveying and mapping, assist in public meetings, and create design development drawings.
+In conjunction with TART Trails, Garfield Township, and the City of Traverse City, Grand Traverse County hired Prein&Newhof to provide preliminary and geotechnical design, topographic surveying, mapping, assistance in public meetings, and design development drawings to finally close this long-awaited loop.

 Details of the project included trail design and routing, boardwalk design over a shallow part of Boardman Lake, water access amenities including stairs and a fishing deck, and two bridges over the Boardman River to connect to the trail on the east side.

-Funding for the project included grants from the Coastal Management Program, MDOT’s TAP program, MDNR Passport program, and MDEQ/EGLE Brownfield funding.
+Funding for the project included grants from the CZM program, MDOT’s TAP program, MDNRTF Passport program, and EGLE Brownfield funding.
 Garfield Township and Traverse City funded the remainder of the project.

 Contact